-Despite experiencing some sort of conflict whenever any kind of divorce occurs, proceeding with an uncontested divorce can lower the amount of frustration, stress and conflict between both parties.
+Pursuing an uncontested divorce is very cost-effective for divorcing couples.
+An uncontested divorce can lower the amount of frustration, stress and conflict between both parties.
 With fewer demands for information going back and forth and less time arguing between lawyers and judges, the conflict between the two parties is substantially minimized.

 The expedient process also includes lowered court costs and attorney bills.
 And, with fewer proceedings and less legal squabbling, uncontested divorce is granted more quickly compared to when a spouse contests a divorce.